Martin Barre: Early career

 Martin Barre was born in Kings Heath, Birmingham, England, on 17 November 1946.
-His father was an engineer who had wanted to play clarinet professionally.
-Barre played flute at his grammar school.
+His father was an engineer who had wanted to play the clarinet professionally.
+Barre played the flute at his grammar school.
 When Barre bought his first guitar, his father gave him albums by Barney Kessel, Johnny Smith and Wes Montgomery to broaden his musical perspectives.

-In college he studied architecture at Lanchester Polytechnic (now Coventry University) for three years, but did not complete his studies after failing Spanish and Atomic Science, subjects that he found to have little to do with designing buildings.
+In college, he studied architecture at Lanchester Polytechnic (now Coventry University) for three years, but did not complete his studies after failing Spanish and Atomic Science, subjects that he found to have little to do with designing buildings.
 After designing a road junction in Birmingham, England, he decided that a career in architecture was too boring, and switched to music.

-In 1966 he moved to London with his friend, Chris Rodger, who had played saxophone in their previous band, the Moonrakers.
+In 1966, he moved to London with his friend, Chris Rodger, who had played the saxophone in their previous band, the Moonrakers.
 In London, Barre and Rodger got an audition for a band called the Noblemen, who were looking for two saxophonists.
-Barre bought a tenor saxophone, and after two days of practice was able to bluff his way through the audition.
+Barre bought a tenor saxophone, and after two days' practice was able to bluff his way through the audition.
 The band subsequently changed its name to the Motivation, and backed visiting soul artists such as the Coasters, the Drifters and Lee Dorsey.
-The band evolved through several musical styles, from soul to R&B to pop, and in 1967 changed its name to the Penny Peeps.
-By this time Barre was playing lead guitar.
+The band evolved through several musical styles, from soul to R&B to pop; in 1967, the band changed its name to the Penny Peeps.
+By this time, Barre was playing lead guitar.
 As the Penny Peeps the band released two singles in 1968, "Little Man With a Stick" backed by "Model Village", and "I See the Morning" backed with "Curly, Knight of the Road".
-Finally in mid-1968 they became a blues band named Gethsemane, and played in pubs all over England, with Barre playing guitar and flute.
+Finally, in mid-1968, they became a blues band named Gethsemane, and played in pubs all over England, with Barre playing the guitar and flute.

 When Gethsemane and the band Jethro Tull played at a blues club called the Van Dyke in Plymouth, the members of the two bands got acquainted.
 Then, four months later, while Gethsemane was playing in London and about to break up because of lack of money, Jethro Tull's manager, Terry Ellis, sent his card up from the audience asking Barre to audition for Jethro Tull.
 The audition did not go well.
-Barre was so nervous that he barely played; but he arranged a second audition.
-This time he was offered the job.
+Barre was so nervous that he barely played; however, he arranged a second audition.
+This time, he was offered the job.
 He spent the Christmas holidays of 1968 learning material that was to become the album Stand Up.